Npczz2/unity-ai/README.md

 //GIF DO INIMIGO EM SOFT SEARCH

 ## Chase State
-There are two situations that can trigger the **chase state:**\n 1 - The player is **seen by the guard.** This detection is made using Unity **Raycast.** With the raycast, the enemy keeps checking for collisions in front of him on a specified range.\n
+There are two situations that can trigger the **chase state:**
+- The player is **seen by the guard.** This detection is made using Unity **Raycast.** With the raycast, the enemy keeps checking for collisions in front of him on a specified range.
-2 - The player is **heard by the guard.** This happens when the player walks near to the enemy.
-Inside the guard script there is a specified distance that is considered for this to happen.\n
+- The player is **heard by the guard.** This happens when the player walks near to the enemy.
+Inside the guard script there is a specified distance that is considered for this to happen.
 In the chase state, the enemy **destination** is set to the player current position.
 //GIF DO INIMIGO EM CHASE STATE